Steveb175/E-Commerce-Back-End/README.md

 ## License
 MIT

-## Tests
+## Initialization
-To run a test, run this command: node server.js
+To run this application, run this command: node server.js

 ## Repo